Me: Oh, ChatGPT, spin me a tale showing what you can do — actually, how about a virus that adapts to its surroundings?

 BlackMamba is a new type of AI-powered polymorphic malware with the following features:

-1. BlackMamba’s executable file is installed on an endpoint through a user clicking on phishing emails, downloading malicious software, or falling prey to social engineering tactics.
+1. BlackMamba’s executable file is installed on an endpoint (computer, tablet, or phone) through a user clicking on phishing emails, downloading malicious software, or falling prey to social engineering tactics.

 3. The malware steals the infected user’s keystrokes and bypasses many types of authentication by monitoring user activities and stealing confidential information.
 The malware hides through encryption and obfuscation of its code.
 This function bypasses even the most advanced, signature-based anti-malware and intrusion detection and prevention software.